dinoplane/dinoplane.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Hello, I'm Alien!
-I'm a software engineer who likes creating games.
-Other topics I'm interested in include artificial intelligence, graphics, compilers, and parallel programming.
-I'm currently pursuing a Computer Science M.S. degree at UCLA~
+Hello, I'm Arrian!
+I'm a software engineer who interested in optimization, graphics, C++ and artificial intelligence.

 Scroll down to see cool projects I've worked on!
 {style="text-align: center; "}